Orphan gene

+Evolution

+Orphan genes evolve more rapidly than other genes.
+They often originate through two primary mechanisms: de novo gene birth, where new genes emerge from non-coding sequences within the genome, and horizontal gene transfer, the acquisition of genetic material from another organism.

+Biologists believe orphan genes may play a crucial role in developing species-specific traits, environmental adaptations, or responses to changing ecological niches.
+These functional innovations necessitate rapid evolutionary changes to optimize their efficacy within the organism's biology.

+Multiple studies have supported these evolutionary theories regarding orphan genes.
+Domazet-Loso and Tautz conducted a study focusing on orphan genes in Drosophila, revealing that these genes evolve at a faster pace compared to conserved genes.
+This finding suggests a potential correlation between evolutionary rate and gene novelty.
+Similarly, Tautz and Domazet-Loso presented evidence indicating a substantial contribution of orphan genes to phenotypic diversity and adaptation across different species.
+Their research underscores the crucial role of orphan genes in driving evolutionary innovation and shaping biological diversity.

 History

 Orphan genes were first discovered when the yeast genome-sequencing project began in 1996.
 Orphan genes accounted for an estimated 26% of the yeast genome, but it was believed that these genes could be classified with homologues when more genomes were sequenced.
 At the time, gene duplication was considered the only serious model of gene evolution and there were few sequenced genomes for comparison, so a lack of detectable homologues was thought to be most likely due to a lack of sequencing data and not due to a true lack of homology.
 However, orphan genes continued to persist as the quantity of sequenced genomes grew, eventually leading to the conclusion that orphan genes are ubiquitous to all genomes.
 Estimates of the percentage of genes which are orphans varies enormously between species and between studies; 10-30% is a commonly cited figure.

 The study of orphan genes emerged largely after the turn of the century.
 In 2003, a study of Caenorhabditis briggsae and related species compared over 2000 genes.
 They proposed that these genes must be evolving too quickly to be detected and are consequently sites of very rapid evolution.
 In 2005, Wilson examined 122 bacterial species to try to examine whether the large number of orphan genes in many species was legitimate.
 The study found that it was legitimate and played a role in bacterial adaptation.
-The definition of taxonomically-restricted genes was introduced into the literature to make orphan genes seem less "mysterious."
+The definition of taxonomically restricted genes was introduced into the literature to make orphan genes seem less "mysterious."

 In 2008, a yeast protein of established functionality, BSC4, was found to have evolved de novo from non-coding sequences whose homology was still detectable in sister species.